 Nutrients: Plenty of carbs, calories, vitamin C, riboflavin, and potassium.

 Season: It is ripe from July to September (peak season falls in August).

 How to eat: The fastest way to eat Longan is to peel its skin and eat its flesh.
 Sometimes, you can slice a line on its flesh and get the seed before eating to create aesthetics.

 Explore the health benefits of consuming a lot of Longan.

 Durian is considered the “King of Fruits” in Vietnam and many Southeast Asian countries.
 It originated in the Borneo and Sumatra region of the Malay Peninsula.
 Southern Vietnam and Thailand are the areas growing many durians.

 You will feel sweet, salty, and creamy flavors when eating durian.
 Many people believe that its taste is similar to diced garlic and caramel whipped cream.
-In particular, its aroma is intense and characteristic.
+The Vietnamese make use of this sweetness to create many delicious desserts, such as Che Thai.
+In addition, durian’s aroma is intense and characteristic.

 A mature durian is about 12 inches long and has a diameter of about 6 inches.
 It usually has a round or oblong shape.
 Its appearance is pretty similar to jackfruit with thick and hard skin.
 There are a lot of sharp spikes on the skin.
 Its skin can leave wounds on your skin.

 Its flesh usually has bright yellow, and there will be about 4 to 5 seeds inside this fascinating flesh layer.
 In Vietnam, durian has different types and is sold popularly at stalls or vendors on the streets.